Manage Account¶

 created

-Access mode: read-only Registration timestamp.
+Access mode:

 email

-Access mode: read-only Email address associated with the account.
+Email address associated with the account.

 id

-Access mode: read-only User ID.
+Access mode:

 limit_domains

-Access mode: read-only Maximum number of domains the user can create.
+Maximum number of domains the user can create.

 outreach_preference

-Modify Account Settings¶
+Modify Account Settings

-To change basic information about your account, you can use the usual REST API
+To change basic information about your account, you can use the usual REST API functionality such as PATCH requests on the /api/v1/auth/account/ endpoint.

-changed through a special procedure only (see e.g. Password Reset).
+Currently, this only allows changing the outreach_preference field.
+Other fields are either read-only (such as limit_domains) or can be changed through a special procedure only (see e.g. Password Reset).

-Password Reset¶
+Password Reset

 In case you forget your password, you can reset it.
-To do so, send a
+To do so, send a POST request with your email address and a captcha ID and solution (see Obtain a Captcha) to the /auth/account/reset-password/ endpoint:

 curl -X POST https://desec.io/api/v1/auth/account/reset-password/ \